 In addition, bank renovation loans typically set a limit on how much money can be disbursed, usually up to 6 times the borrower’s monthly salary or $30,000, whichever is lower.
 While this could potentially be doubled to $60,000 if you have a co-owner, if you’re renovating a resale flat, it might not be enough.

 For these scenarios, a personal loan can help.
 Personal loans are unsecured loans that can be used for various purposes, including home renovations.
 Interest rates for personal loans can be higher than other options, so it's important to compare rates and terms.

 As always, before making a major life or financial decision, make sure you do all your calculations and planning before taking the plunge.
 Most importantly, remember to keep an open mind.
 Renovation works, like all major projects, could have hiccups here and there.

-If you’re still looking for a home, use tools like DBS MyHome Planner to easily check your affordability, cashflow timeline and search for a suitable unit.
+Make use of DBS MyHome Planning tools to easily check your affordability, cashflow timeline and search for a suitable unit.

 Alternatively check out DBS Home Marketplace, a one-stop-solution for homeowners and buyers.
 Find all the information and tools you need to help build your dream home.